Catholic Schoolhouse Tour 1: Week 13

 - Teach your students what a biography is and have them write a short biography about Babe Ruth.
-For your younger students this could be just one page with the main points on it- who was he, what did he do, when did he live, what is he famous for etc. For your older students, challenge them to write about Babe Ruth’s life in chronological order, starting with his youth, his rise to fame, and his peak in his career and then his retirement.
+For your younger students this could be just one page with the main points on it- who was he, what did he do, when did he live, what is he famous for, etc. For your older students, challenge them to write about Babe Ruth’s life in chronological order, starting with his youth, his rise to fame, his peak in his career, and then his retirement.

 - The Geography Lapbooks continue!
 Check out the Great Lakes States Lapbook Part 1!

 - Did you all enjoy Minn of the Mississippi?
 If you liked that story, check out Paddle to the Sea, another Holling C. Holling book.
 It is about a young native american boy who wishes he could paddle to the Atlantic Ocean.
 Since he’s unable to, he makes a carving with the name “Paddle to the Sea” and sends it off through the Great Lakes and rivers connecting them.
 Much like Minn, the carving goes through many geographical features, meets interesting wildlife, and teaches a lot of history on his way to the Atlantic.
 You can get the book on Amazon for about $7, and the map at Beautiful Feet.